 Justin Coletti breaks down vocal automation into two distinct layers: macrodynamics, the section-to-section level changes that shape how a verse sits relative to a chorus, and microdynamics, the word-by-word or phrase-by-phrase adjustments that keep individual moments from getting lost or poking out.

-One key idea here is using clip gain or pre-fader gain before the signal even hits the compressor.
+One key idea is to adjust the gain before the signal even hits the compressor.
 If a vocal performance is highly dynamic, the compressor ends up working unevenly, clamping down in some places and barely touching others, which can shift the tonal character of the vocal.
-Leveling the waveform upstream gives the compressor a more consistent signal to work with.
+Leveling the vocals beforehand gives the compressor a more consistent signal to work with.

 Post-compression, the focus shifts to emotional precision.
-Coletti encourages listening critically to individual lines and asking what specifically isn't landing, rather than having a vague sense that something is off and reaching for random fixes.
-A word that isn't standing out, or a phrase that's too prominent, can often be solved with a 1-2 dB ride rather than an EQ or processor change.
+Coletti encourages listening critically to individual lines and asking what specifically isn't landing, rather than fiddling around and reaching for random fixes.
+A word that isn't standing out, or a phrase that's too prominent, can often be solved with a simple 1-2 dB ride rather than an EQ or processor change.

-This kind of thinking, tracing the emotional arc of a vocal and acting on specific moments, is what Coletti identifies as the gap between work that sounds passable and work that sounds genuinely compelling.
+This kind of thinking, tracing the emotion of a vocal and acting on specific moments, is what Coletti identifies as the gap between work that sounds passable and work that sounds genuinely compelling.